kmfoley/CMAQ/DOCS/Developers_Guide/CMAQ_Dev_Guide.md

 ## Code Review
 CMAQ Developers at EPA will review all code submissions in order to ensure code stability and consistency, and prevent degradation of model performance.
 After review, the EPA team will either accept the submission, recommend specific improvements to the submission, or in some cases reject the submission.
 To avoid outright rejection, we urge developers to contact the EPA team early in the development process and maintain contact throughout to help ensure the submission is compatible with the CMAQ code base and is a robust addition.

-### Code Consistency
-Please refer to the [code management instructions](Code_Management.md).
-Examples of small, but important guidelines include:

-- Eliminate global memory references (across modules).
-In other words, no common blocks across modules, no hidden data paths, and no "back doors."
-- All subroutines should be named in a manner which prevents namespace conflicts.
-- In general, variable names should be self-descriptive (e.g. NCELLS rather than N).
-- Use the Fortran declaration IMPLICIT NONE to maintain some control on typographic errors and undefined variables.
-The use of IMPLICIT NONE forces the developer to declare all internal variables.
-This is standard in Fortran 90.
-- In general, it is expected that MKS units are used for input and output variables, as these units have been standardized throughout the CMAQ system.
-If you use alternative units, please document this exhaustively.

 ### Benchmark Testing
-Dataset: The U.S. EPA Southeast US 12km domain July 1-14, 2016 testing dataset is provided with the CMAQv5.3 Release.
-This dataset is distributed for benchmarking and testing the model installation.
-It is available from CMAS; please go to https://www.epa.gov/cmaq/cmaq-inputs-and-test-case-data for instructions on how to download the test dataset.
+ [Benchmark tutorials](../Users_Guide/Tutorials/README.md) and reference datasets are available for benchmarking and testing the model installation.
 Before making code changes, developers should test multiple compilers (if they have access to them; see the following section on **Compiler Tests**), multiple processor configurations, and single processor configuration runs for a single simulation day to verify their results match the previous stable release, and/or that their results are computationally and physically reasonable.
 After implementing their code changes, developers should repeat these tests and share the results as part of the pull request documentation.

 #### Compiler Tests
 Compiler tests use the default benchmark configuration with different compilers and MPI configurations.
 It is important for the user community that CMAQ always compile with Intel Fortran, Gnu Fortran and Portland Group Fortran compilers.
 If a developer has access to more than one compiler, it is critical that they test all of them.
 Some errors will cause different behaviors depending on the choice of compiler and may not be detectable with all of the compilers.
 See appendix 1 for an example of a Compiler Test.